Accident At School: How to claim compensation for your child for the most common types of school accidents both on and off the school premises

 The school knew of the problem with the vandals and should have checked the rugby pitch properly before playing a rugby game to avoid an accident occurring.

-Are there any other common school accidents which happen outside the school premises?
+Are there any other school accidents that happen outside the school premises?

 “Yes” – two other types of accident are quite common which happen outside the school premises: